How Can I Improve Energy Management for my Business Utilities?

 - Plastic bottles

-- Only use the amount of water you need
+- Only use the amount of water that you need.

-- Make sure all taps are turned off and drips are repaired
+- Make sure all taps are turned off and that any drips are repaired (each drip can add up faster than you realise!).

-- Turn off urns and electric water heaters when at night and over weekends
+- Turn off urns and electric water heaters overnight and on the weekends

-- If taps are excessively hot, reduce the maximum heat settings on your boiler
+- If taps are excessively hot, reduce the maximum heat settings on your boiler.
+This will not only make it safer but will also mean that your boilers won’t need to work as hard.

 It is now possible for businesses to change their water provider so you could secure cheaper water rates and reduce bills further.